 {Editor’s note (2013-01 meeting): this scope section is still not complete and should be updated as soon as the Recommendation text becomes more mature.
 Contributions are solicited.}

-In scope of this Recommendation are TCP-based bearer interfaces of H.248 IP media gateways.
-Such an H.248 MG could provide various functions for processing of TCP/IP packets, TCP payload data and involvement in functions related to TCP protocol control information (based on TCP header flags).
-This Recommendation focuses primarily on the aspect of TCP connection control, which comprises
+In scope of this Recommendation are H.248 IP media gateway TCP-based bearer interfaces o.
+Such an H.248 MG provides various functions for processing of TCP/IP packets, TCP payload data and is involved in functions related to TCP protocol control information (based on TCP header flags).
+This Recommendation focuses primarily on the aspect of TCP connection control, which comprises the establishment and release of TCP bearer connections.

-establishment,

-modification (tbd) and

-release

-of TCP bearer connections.

 …

 1.1 Applicability statements